 What is self-care?

-My therapist told me, over and over and over until it sunk in, that I needed to do things to make myself happy, to refresh and renew my spirit, and to take care of my mind and body.
-That's self-care.
+My therapist told me, over and over and over until it sunk in, that I needed to schedule things to make myself happy, for relaxation, to refresh and renew my spirit, and to take care of my mind and body.
+That's how you practice self-care.

 I remember one session in which she told me that I was seeing the results of a stressful situation in my life.
 My work from home agreement had been revoked by a miserable new boss, and I was having to go in to my office five days a week.
 I was away from my kids for 12 hours a day and dealing with inconsistent nannies and intense feelings of guilt.

-"You need more self-care than ever right now," she said.
-"Self-care balances out all the stress and negative emotions that you're feeling."
+"You need more self-care, self-compassion, and self-love than ever right now," she said.
+"A self-care routine will balance out all the stress and negative emotions that you're feeling."

 That's when I first made a list of self-care ideas.
-I recorded 105 ideas for things I could do to calm and center myself, to make myself feel good, to show myself the love, grace, and compassion that I show to my friends and family every day.
+I recorded 105 ideas for things I could do to calm and center myself, to boost my mood, to make myself feel good, to show myself the love, grace, and compassion that I show to my friends and family every day.

-I've updated that list and made it into a beautiful watercolor printable that you can use yourself.
+I've updated that list and made it into a beautiful watercolor printable that you can use to prioritize your well-being and make a self-care habit for yourself.

 You will notice on the printable that some of the items are marked with **.
 These items are listed below with a link to a resource that will help you learn or practice that skill.